trashpanda-ai/In-Vino-Veritas/README.md

 The Staging area includes two main tasks: cleansing and enrichment.

 ### Cleansing
-The newly scraped data is loaded from the Parquet file and by application of a left join with the production data, we remove the already existing wines.
+The newly scraped data is loaded from the Parquet file and by application of a left join with the production data, removing the already existing wines.
 This is necessary because the following steps in our pipeline can be very resource-intensive, rendering it necessary to reduce the amount of new tuples as much as possible.
 The 'new' wines are then cleaned with a growing list of rules.
 This cleaned data can then be appended to the production data.
 All production data itself has to be cleaned as well, since the list of rules is lagging by nature (based on Log files).